 A 22 inch display is excellent if you have a limited space and if you are looking for a compact machine.

-Additionally, this AIO desktop features a decent 8 GB of RAM and a good 256 GB of SSD.
-The only relative drawback here compared to the previous AIO desktop mentioned is that this lacks a large HDD storage.
+Additionally, this AIO desktop features 4 GB of RAM and a good 256 GB of SSD.
+The only relative drawback here compared to the previous AIO desktop mentioned is that it is more expensive while having the same overall performance.

 Other than that, this AIO desktop comes as a package with a keyboard, mouse, and a mousepad.
 It should be noted here that while the webcam is not visible here, it does feature a pop up mounted built-in cam.